- 9 small Yukon Gold Potatoes

 - Optional - 1 teaspoon Honey

-Roasted vegetables and basil pesto make the perfect light dinner or side dish!
+Roasted vegetables with basil pesto make the perfect light dinner or side dish!

 Roasting not only enhanced the flavors of the vegetables but it’s also a hands-off cooking process.